whatupdave/babushka.me/content/overview.markdown

         Generating a new key... done.
       }
     } ✓ public key
-    ⚡

 And if we run it a second time:

     ⚡ babushka 'public key'
     public key {
     } ✓ public key
-    ⚡

 The first time, babushka ran the `met?` block, found that the dep wasn't met, and so ran the `meet` block to generate the key, as you can see above.
 Then it ran `met?` again to see if running the `meet` made the failing test pass.
 It did, so we see `✓ public key`.

-The second time through, babushka ran the `met?` block like the first time, but found that the dep was already met and so exited.

 Deps are written in a declarative style, which makes them a good reference too.
 Reading over the `'public key'` dep above, you check if you have a public key by inspecting `~/.ssh/id_dsa.pub`, and you generate a new one by running `ssh-keygen` with a certain set of options.